 As you drive down scenic Highway 94 in St. Charles County, you’ll begin a trip on one of Missouri’s greatest treasures, The Weinstrasse, (German for “road to the wineries”).
 The first stop along the way will be Wine Country Gardens and Yellow Farmhouse winery both in Defiance.
 Next is Sugar Creek Winery, just outside the town of Defiance.
 Ken and Becky Miller have created a unique wine tasting experience with beautiful views of the Missouri River Bottom area.

 Augusta Missouri has two wineries within the town proper and are within walking distance of the shops, restaurants, and bed and breakfasts.
 The well-known Mount Pleasant Winery with fabulous views of the river bottom valley is very popular.
 You will find a huge tasting room, a gourmet cheese shop, and plenty of picnic areas.
 Augusta Winery is just down the street.
 Smaller in size but great in wine production; Augusta Winery has won many prestigious medals.
 It is a must for the wine connoisseur.
 If beer seems more to your liking, then you shouldn’t miss out on a visit to Augusta Brewing Company.
 Micro-brewed beers with unique and lively flavors will tease your taste-buds.
 And you don’t want to miss their delicious gourmet dinners on Friday and Saturday evenings.
-You may also want to check out the menus at Augusta Ashley’s Rose Restaurant.
-It offers unique dining experiences to visitors.
+You may also want to check out the menue at The Silly Goose Restaurant.
+They offer a unique dining experience to visitors.

 For shopping enthusiasts, Gallery Augusta offers distinctive hand made home furnishings and is known for an extensive collection of original artwork.
 If creative design ideas are your thing, then you definitely want to visit with Randal and Marj Oaks at Oaks Crossing, owners of American Kitchen and Backyard Design and Kate’s Coffee.
 If you lack ideas for your home and gardens, they will literally fill your head with new ones.
 You can check out their work all around Augusta.
 Several new shops have recently opened in Augusta, so scout those out as well.